Unbiased Estimation using Underdamped Langevin Dynamics: Introduction

 \subsection{Contributions}

 The contribution of this article is to develop a new version of the underdamped Langevin algorithm which, even when only working with time-discretizations of the process, can deliver unbiased estimates of expectations w.r.t.~the class of probability measures under considerations.
 Our motivation is that, like similarly to the work in \cite{sfs}, it does not require very complex coupling techniques and also relies on a double randomization scheme which was developed in \cite{disc_model}.
 The method also retains the advantages of the unbiased MCMC methods in \cite{jacob1}, that being that the estimates can be computed in an embarrassingly parallel manner, which provides computational speed-ups versus traditional MCMC algorithms.
+This is important as our methodology handles two forms of bias, one which arises from the MCMC, and the second arising from the discretization bias associated to a model problem.
+This is a distinguishment over methods developed by Jacob et al., \cite{jacob1}, but also poses improvements, as we will demonstrate later in the paper, over recently developed methods like the SFS method.
 In particular from our work our highlighting contribution is that we establish that our estimate is unbiased and of finite variance and, either has finite expected cost to compute, or has finite cost with high probability.
 These results rely heavily upon the works in \cite{disc_model} and \cite{disc_lange}, where we assume similar assumptions for the former, and the latter of which provides $\mathscr{V}$-uniform ergodicity of the discretized Markov kernel that we use, where $\mathscr{V}$ is a chosen Lypaunov function.
 To highlight our theoretical findings we provide numerical experiments on a range of interesting and challenging examples, which arise in statistics and physics.
 These include a Bayesian logistic regression problem, a double well potential model and finally a Ginzburg-Landau model.
 We demonstrate both the estimator achieving finite variance and unbiasedness.
-We compare it to the SFS \cite{sfs} to demonstrate the gains achieved from our proposed estimator.
+We compare it to the SFS \cite{sfs} to demonstrate the gains achieved from our proposed estimator. {To demonstrate the significance of our algorithm further, we also compare it to the unbiased Metropolis adjusted Langevin algorithm (U-MALA) on one of our numerical examples.}